Is atezolizumab (Tecentriq) a chemotherapy or immunotherapy drug?

 - However, immunotherapy can also target normal cell organs cells in your body which may lead to serious side effects, but in general, immunotherapy may be better tolerated than many of the older standard cancer treatments.

 Immunotherapy can be given alone or in combination with other types of cancer treatments.
 It is given by an intravenous (IV) injection into your vein.

 Immunotherapy is now an established way of administering cancer treatments and has shown success in many different types of malignancies.

-Yes, there are several immune checkpoint inhibitors approved by the FDA.
-These agents are approved to treat many different types of cancers.
+There are several immune checkpoint inhibitors approved by the FDA, and they treat many different types of cancers.
 The available checkpoint inhibitors include: